MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/convert-user-mailbox-to-shared-mailbox.md

 3. Reset the user's password.

-4. Wait 20-30 minutes for their mailbox to be recreated.
+4. Wait 20-30 minutes for their mailbox to be re-created.

-5. Now follow the instructions on this page to convert their mailbox to a shared mailbox.

-6. After that's done, you can remove the license from the user's mailbox.
+6. Once the mailbox is re-created, remove the license from the user's mailbox.
 Don't delete the user's old mailbox.
 The shared mailbox needs it there as an anchor.

 7. Add members to the shared mailbox.